 Stockton Maxwell here.
-I'm an professor of Geospatial Science at Radford University (VA).
+I'm a professor of Geospatial Science at Radford University (VA) and chair of the Departement of Geospatial and Earth Sciences.
 My academic training is varied.
 I started out as a behavioral psychologist, moved onto forest ecology, and ended up as a biogeographer with ecological and climatological intentions.
 All of which are terribly interesting and continue to occupy my time.
 Researchwise, I specialize in applications of dendrochronology including forest disturbance history, carbon sequestration, and paleoclimate reconstruction.
-In addition to tree rings, I utilize statistical, ecological, and geospatial techniques to investigate a host of biogeographic ideas.
+In addition to tree rings, I utilize statistical, ecological, and geospatial techniques to investigate a host of biogeographic, environmental, and sustainability ideas.

 If you want to learn more about my work and the science of dendrochronology, I recently gave a talk to the Virginia Native Plant Society.
 It is meant for a general audience but I throw in some scientific methods and findings.